 Both in 2015 and 2016 Anna van der Breggen attacked on the slopes of Côte de Cherave before winning La Flèche Wallonne Femmes.

-La Flèche Wallonne Femmes 2017: Height profiles, and more
+La Flèche Wallonne Femmes 2017: Route maps, height profiles, and more

 Click on the images to zoom.